WGLab/DeepRepeat/docs/Reproducibility.md

 ```
 mkdir strique_g4c2_data/
 ```
-Then, download G4C2 data via .
+Then, download G4C2 data via `wget https://ndownloader.figshare.com/files/15298166`, and then use Albacore for basecalling.
 I recommended storing the basecalled data under `strique_g4c2_data/alb23/.
 Feel free to change the location of basecalled data but you need to change the location path below accordingly.

 ### 2. Basecalling and alignment
 #### 2.1 Get fq files